New Zealand literature: Maoriland movement: 1870–1914

 In the late 19th and early 20th centuries, New Zealand nationalism began to emerge, with Pākehā writers adopting Māori stories and mythology.
 The term "Maoriland", proposed and often used as an alternative name for New Zealand around this time, became the centre of a literary movement in which colonialist writers were inspired by and adopted Māori traditions and legends.
 They were encouraged by a widespread belief among settlers that the Māori were a dying race who would not survive contact with Europeans.
 Māori themselves were not creators or proponents of Maoriland work.

 For example, Thomas Bracken's book Musings in Maoriland included the poem "New Zealand Hymn", which later became the New Zealand national anthem under the title "God Defend New Zealand".
 Bracken and other poets such as Jessie Mackay and Arthur Henry Adams published poems about the Māori rangatira (chief) Te Rauparaha, while Alfred Grace, Jessie Weston, and others wrote fictional short stories and novels with Māori themes.
 New Zealand's fourth premier, Alfred Domett, wrote an epic poem, Ranolf and Amohia: A South-Sea Day-Dream (1872), which was over 100,000 words long and described a romance between a shipwrecked European man and a Māori woman.
 In 1901, William Satchell launched a magazine called The Maorilander, and the leftwing labour journal The Maoriland Worker ran from 1910 to 1924.

-The New Zealand Wars were a popular subject in fiction, typified by The Rebel Chief: A Romance of New Zealand (1896), by Hume Nisbet, as were colonial romances in the works of Louisa Baker, Ellen Ellis, Edith Searle Grossmann and others.
+Colonial romances were popular, for example the works of Louisa Baker, Ellen Ellis, Edith Searle Grossmann and others, as were books about the New Zealand Wars, typified by The Rebel Chief: A Romance of New Zealand (1896), by Hume Nisbet.
+The popular English children's author G. A. Henty wrote Maori and Settler: A Tale of the New Zealand Wars (1890).
+Lady Barker wrote two books about life in New Zealand; Station Life in New Zealand (1870) and Station Amusements in New Zealand (1873), and her husband Frederick Broome wrote Poems from New Zealand (1868).

 Maoriland culture was artificial and grounded in romance rather than reality; as academics Jane Stafford and Mark Williams have said, "Maoriland signifies an effort to deny the real presence of Maori in New Zealand in favour of a mythologised or decorative presence".
 For this reason, the term is now seen as archaic and colonial.
 By the time of the First World War, apart from a few individuals such as James Cowan and Rudall Hayward, the movement had largely ended.
 The term has been adopted in current times by the Māoriland Film Festival, an organisation in Ōtaki that promotes indigenous storytelling on screen.